openwisp/ansible-openwisp2/README.md

 Now proceed with the following steps:

-1. change the password (and the username if you like) of the superuser as soon as possible
+1. Change the password (and the username if you like) of the superuser as soon as possible.
-2. edit the information of the default organization
+2. Edit the information of the default organization.
-3. in the default organization you just updated, note down the automatically generated *shared secret* option, you will need it to use the [auto-registration feature of openwisp-config](https://github.com/openwisp/openwisp-config#automatic-registration)
+3. In the default organization you just updated, note down the automatically generated *shared secret* option, you will need it to use the [auto-registration feature of openwisp-config](https://github.com/openwisp/openwisp-config#automatic-registration).

 Now you are ready to start configuring your network! **If you need help** you can ask questions on one of the official [OpenWISP Support Channels](http://openwisp.org/support.html).